Over 50 Years Of Combined Legal Experience In Washington

 If L&I denies your workers’ comp medical treatment, you have a right to appeal their decision.

 This is about your life and financial independence.
-Let the L&I workers’ comp attorneys at Bothwell & Hamill go to work to get you benefits.
+Let the L&I workers’ comp attorneys at Bothwell Hamill & Sutton, PLLC go to work to get you benefits.

 If you’re in Ellensburg, Spokane, Sunnyside, Walla Walla, Wenatchee, Yakima or the Tri-Cities area in Kennewick, Pasco or Richland, contact us today to get your case started.

-These are all reasons we’ve seen for L&I denying injured worker medical treatment in Washington:
+These are all reasons we’ve seen for L&I denying injured workers medical treatment in Washington:

 • A doctor says they can’t be sure your medical problems resulted from work.